 Notes: This particular iteration of the pistol would be the M6C from Halo 2, albeit balanced for single-wield use.
 It would be a reasonably effective sidearm, though not so effective that the average player would want to default to it.
 It would be capable of inflicting damage at a decent rate (with the stats I’ve assigned them, it would actually be slightly more powerful in damage-over-time terms than the BR and DMR).
 However, it would lack a scope and thus would not be capable of zooming in, and would have less accuracy than other headshot capable weapons.
 Generally speaking, it would be outclassed at medium to long ranges by other headshot capable weapons like the BR and DMR, plus its small magazine size means the player can at best manage only two kills before having to reload (or three kills if equipped with the extended magazine variant).
 To compensate for this, it would have a faster reload time than other larger weapons.

 The pistol would also have two unique variants: the silenced M6C/SOCOM from ODST and the infamous M6D from Halo 1.
 The former would obviously be focused on stealth, and would be a natural complement to the SMG for missions where you’d want to sneak around more efficiently.
 The latter would of course remain the powerful hand cannon it’s known as, including retaining its trademark three-shot-kill (if the third shot is a headshot, of course).

-The M6C/SOCOM would be a mid-tier loadout weapon more on the level of the base model DMR, while the M6D would be treated as a power weapon due to its extreme firepower would not be treated as a standard loadout weapon, much like both it and the Whispered Truth are treated in Halo 5.
+The M6C/SOCOM would be a mid-tier loadout weapon more on the level of the base model DMR, while the M6D would, due to its extreme firepower, be treated as a power weapon instead of a standard loadout weapon, just like it is in Halo 5 Warzone.

 2. Plasma Pistol